What is the procedure for obtaining a Building Permit?

 - Building Plans are required for Commercial or multi-family buildings.
 Plan review can take up to three weeks.

-- For a single family residence, bring a survey of the property with the footprint of the house and the setbacks shown.
-You can draw the house and setbacks on the survey yourself.
-No part of the structure can be within the setback.
+- For a single-family residence, bring a survey of the property with the footprint of the house and the setbacks shown.

 - For commercial projects, a permit will not be issued until development plans have been reviewed and approved.
 Building plans must also be submitted and reviewed.
 Approval by state fire marshal may also be required, depending on the use and size of the structure.

-- All electrical, plumbing, low voltage and mechanical work must be performed by licensed personnel.
-These people, as well as the general contractor,r must be licensed and registered with the City.
-Plumbing, electrical, low voltage and mechanical contractors must submit a copy of state license, business license, a list of employees and a affidavit for each job.
+- All electrical, plumbing, low voltage, and mechanical work must be performed by licensed personnel.
+The general contractor must be licensed and registered.
+Plumbing, electrical, low voltage and mechanical contractors must submit a copy of state license, business license, a list of employees and an affidavit for each job.
 Affidavits must be in the office before a rough in the inspection is given – Sub-Contractor Affidavit Form.

 - Erosion and Sedimentation Controls – The City of Dahlonega considers erosion and sedimentation controls a very important part of any construction project.
-An E&S inspection will be made.
 Silt fence must be installed in all areas deemed necessary by the inspector.
 A proper construction pad must be in place at all entrances to the site.
 Failure to maintain all E&S controls will delay inspections and could also result in fines.

 - Street addresses are assigned by the Lumpkin County Planning Office.
 Once your driveway is installed give them a copy of your building permit and they will assign an address.